Participatory action research : theories, methods and challenges

 Timing: the course will start at 10.30 on day 1 and finish at 16.00 on Day 2.

 - The course is free for PhD students from NINE DTP Universities: Durham, Newcastle, Northumbria, Queens Belfast, Teesside, and Ulster, and for members of community organisations.

 - £60 to attend for postgraduate research students from other Universities.
 This fee includes meals during the two days, but doesn’t include overnight accommodation.

-Accommodation: Overnight accommodation is available in the University for participants travelling from outside the North East.
-If accommodation at the University is required for the nights of 2nd, 3rd, or 4th July, you will need to book and pay directly via the online booking form.
-You will be sent the link for this once your place has been confirmed.
+Accommodation: Overnight accommodation is available in the University for participants travelling from outside the North East region.
+If accommodation is required for either of the nights of the 1st, 2nd, or 3rd July, please do let us know via the online application form.
+You will need to book this and pay directly yourself via the online booking form which we will send you on confirmation of your place.